Send the link below via email or IMCopy

 Believe & invest in singers as human beings

-Seek the good & nurture it
+Seek out the good qualities you see & acknowledge/nurture

 Do what you love & love what you do (esp. repertoire)